mwangdakota/pages-uswds-jekyll/pages/about.md

 # About America's Seed Fund powered by NSF

-    <p>We focus on transforming scientific and engineering discoveries into products and services with commercial and societal impact.
+We focus on transforming scientific and engineering discoveries into products and services with commercial and societal impact.
 The deep technologies we fund show promise but their success hasn’t yet been validated.
-And, each year, we award $200+ million to about 400 startups across the United States.America’s Seed Fund is a program within the <a href="https://www.nsf.gov/" target="_blank">National Science Foundation</a> and housed within the <a href="https://www.nsf.gov/div/index.jsp?div=IIP" target="_blank">Division of Industrial Innovation and Partnerships</a> within the Directorate for Engineering. </p>
+And, each year, we award $200+ million to about 400 startups across the United States.America’s Seed Fund is a program within the <a href="https://www.nsf.gov/" target="_blank">National Science Foundation</a> and housed within the <a href="https://www.nsf.gov/div/index.jsp?div=IIP" target="_blank">Division of Industrial Innovation and Partnerships</a> within the Directorate for Engineering.

 </div>
 </div>